 4 Types of Car Filters and What They Do for You

-You have probably seen pictures of the black, sludgy lungs of tobacco smokers in health class.
-Mechanics can show you pictures of dirty car filters that are just as scary and clogged.
+Have you ever seen pictures of what tobacco smoking does to the lungs?
+Mechanics can show you pictures of dirty car filters that are just as scary.

 The air filter is one of the simplest parts to change or clean.
 You can remove the intake hose attached to the air collection box and lift out the filter.
 Hold the filter up to the light.
 If you can’t see light through it, you should clean or replace it.

-Whether or not you’re using the air conditioner, the cabin air filter keeps dust, pollen, and other air pollutants out of the air you breathe while driving.
-The cabin air filter can be under the hood, behind the glove compartment, or under the dash.
+Whether or not you’re using the air conditioner, the cabin air filter keeps dust, pollen and other air pollutants out of the air you breathe while driving.
+The cabin air filter is part of the ventilation system.
+This rectangular screen keeps a number of things out of the air inside your car:

+The cabin air filter can be under the hood, behind the glove compartment or under the dash.
 Depending on its location, cabin air filters can be slightly more challenging to replace than the engine air filter.
-They are still a part you can replace if you want to work on your car.

-Oil Filters: Critical to Engine Performance
+Oil Filters: Clean Lubrication That’s Critical for Engine Performance

-Replace the oil filter with every oil change.
+If you can change your oil, you should be able to replace the oil filter.
+Plus, it’s best practice to replace the oil filter every time you change your oil.
 You may need to change the oil and filter every 3,000 miles but many newer vehicles require less-frequent changes up to 10,000 miles.

 Stay current with blog updates, new offers, and exclusive deals!
 Join our mailing list today.